 Oxitech’s “Kill Switch Gene”

 As for what Oxitech plans to do about the Dengue Fever crisis, the idea is to create what would essentially be a new genetically modified species of male mosquito (OX513A Aedes aegypti) — specifically engineered to be sterile.
 But what’s wholly different about the Oxitech approach to historical “Sterile Insect Technique” experiments is that the bugs being fabricated in Britain will still be able to mate and successfully fertilize the eggs of female mosquitoes.
-How does Sterile Insect Technique differ?
+How does the Sterile Insect Technique differ?

 Since it is only the female mosquito that bites and transmits disease, Oxitech only plan to release gentically altered males.
 A ‘kill switch’ gene is implanted in the male mosquitoes, which produces an effect where future offspring will die.
 The male GMO mosquitoes are provided with a supplement in the lab which counters the lethal effects of the implanted gene and keeps them alive – effectively working as an antidote.
 With no access to the antidote, their offspring are killed by the fatal gene they’re born with.